BamdadRashidi/AP_Music_player_project/README.md

 Mohammadamin "Bamdad" rashidi: Jack-of-all-trades, on a crack called enthusiasm. the person who did most of the planning and direction, co-conceptualized the appreance of the app, wrote the entire backend before the revamp, designed the logo and the background images, and made the sharing and playlist systems.

-our families for emotional support and our good friends:
+Our families for emotional support and our good friends:

-AF,SDZ,ZV,KNF,RB,PA,AG and more who answered our questions.
+AF,SDZ,ZV,KNF,RB,PA,AG and everyone else who answered our questions or gave emotional support.

-our mentors:
+Our mentors:
 Navid raeiszadeh, Mohsen karbalaie, Amirhossein ghafarian and the other mentors.
 Doctor Sadegh aliakbari for his beneficial teaching.